naxionthinking/USCS-Sample-Prep/ReadMe.md

 ```

 As a note, Rstudio has version control integrated into it with a user interface.
 I'm not the biggest fan of it and I prefer to use the terminal, but it can be used instead.

+## Important Notes

+ - Once the repository has been cloned and the branch established, anyone can go to that folder and utilize its git capabilities to make changes to the branch.
+So do not reclone the repository in the same location if someone else has already done it.
+ - In general with git, multiple people can make edits on different machines and sync them.
+But because we all have access to the same drives, we do not need to worry about merging changes since only one person will be using the files at a time and we all have immediate access to those changes.
+There are no need for commands such as "git fetch" or "git pull".

 # Folder Strcture